 Site surveys can be conducted in any environment: warehouse, office, hospital, hotel, school, etc.

-The two main objectives are:
+The two main objectives of a wireless site survey:

 - Finding areas of RF coverage and interference